Virtual-Protocol/virtuals-python/README.md

 Please refer to [`test_agent.py`](examples/game/test_agent.py) and [`test_worker.py`](examples/game/test_agent.py) for usage examples.

 ## How to Contribute
 Contributions are welcome, especially in the form of new plugins!
-To contribute:
-1. Create a new branch
-2. Make your changes and commit them with a descriptive message.
-3. Open a pull request for the Virtuals Protocol team to review.
+We are working on creating a plugins repo, but in meantime - please contact us via [Twitter](https://x.com/GAME_Virtuals) or [Telegram](https://t.me/virtuaIs_io).

 ## Documentation
 Detailed documentation to better understand the configurable components and the GAME architecture can be found on [here](https://whitepaper.virtuals.io/developer-documents/game-framework).